SONUSCORE THE ORCHESTRA – ANIMATED PERFECTION

 Getting back to the core patch, to a certain degree, much of the big sound comes from the room recording and built-in reverb effect, but the most useful feature is the animator controls which bring life and movement to the recordings.
 The samples also have a fair amount of baked-in room reverb, so it’s not the place to find dry and intimate sounds.

 The digital reverb included sounds excellent, though somewhat heavy-handed for my taste.
-I found a much lighter, high-quality 3rd party convolution reverb worked better for me taming back some of the massive roominess of the library.
+I found a much lighter, high-quality 3rd party convolution reverb that worked better for me taming back some of the massive roominess of the library.
 Eventide’s impressive Black Hole sounds excellent, as does East West’s latest Spaces 2, both providing amazing results and more flexibility over the default Kontakt effect.

 Generally, the library responds very well to your touch, especially the wonderful staccato patches.
 There is immense satisfaction when hammering down 10-finger chords